How long do you let a baby cry it out?

 In his book, Ferber suggests these intervals: First night: Leave for three minutes the first time, five minutes the second time, and 10 minutes for the third and all subsequent waiting periods.
 Second night: Leave for five minutes, then 10 minutes, then 12 minutes.
 Make the intervals longer on each subsequent night.

-Is it bad to let your baby cry to sleep 2020?
+Is it okay to let baby cry to sleep?

 What happens if you let a baby cry too long?